Koha-Community/kohadocs/source/serials.rst

 -  'Location' is for the shelving location

--  The 'Grace period' is the number of days before an issue is automatically moved from 'Expected' status to 'Waiting' and how many days before an issue is automatically moved from 'Waiting' status to 'Late'
+-  The 'Grace period' is the number of days before an issue is automatically moved from 'Expected' status to 'Late'.
+   This mechanism requires that the :ref:`SerialsUpdate.pl cron job
+   <serials-update-label>` is set up to run regularly.

 -  The Staff and OPAC Display options allow you to control how many issues appear by default on bibliographic records in the Staff Client